adap/flower/examples/flower-client-authentication/README.md

 ## Run the Flower App

-With both the long-running server (SuperLink) and two clients (SuperNode) up and running, we can now run the actual Flower App:
+With both the long-running server (SuperLink) and two clients (SuperNode) up and running, we can now run the actual Flower ServerApp:

 ```bash
 flower-server-app server:app --insecure